r00tstici/writeups/hxpCTF2020/Secure Program Config/README.md

 ![Panel](images/panel.png)

-But... if the software knows which is the password, it stored that somewhere in the memory.
+But... if the software knows which is the password, it stores that somewhere in the memory.

 As suggested by one of our members (drw0if) we downloaded `windbg` to do the debug of the software and see what happens when we append characters to the password.
 There was just a problem: none of us knew how to use it and we ended up giving up because we couldn't read the memory.
-We opted for an easier (and funnier) way to read the memory: `Cheat Engine`, the software that every middle school student used at least one time to try to hack `Metin 2`.
+We opted for an easier (and funnier) way to read the memory: RxThorn suggested `Cheat Engine`, the software that every middle school student used at least one time to try to hack `Metin 2`.

 From there it was all easy: we connected Cheat Engine to the process of SPC Connect Pro with the panel with the password opened and started a search for a string containing `hxp`.
 Some results, hooray!
 No.